So you’re considering buying an air purifier. But perhaps you want to breathe better, cleaner air in more than just 1 room.

 I’ll cover all of these in detail below.

 Do I need an air purifier in every room?
-Answering the basic question first.
+The basic answer

 What to know before buying air purifiers